ProjectEvergreen/greenwood/www/pages/docs/front-matter.md

 ### Imports
 If you want to include files on a _per **page** basis_, you can use the predefined `imports` feature from Greenwood.
-This is great for one off use cases where you dont want to ship a third party lib in all your templates, but just for this one particular page.
+This is great for one off use cases where you don't want to ship a third party lib in all your templates, but just for this one particular page.
 This is effectively a naive form of code splitting.  🤓

 #### Example
 ```md